i-ky/effluence/README.md

 `text`    | *Text*
 `log`     | *Log*

-If there is section for a specific data type, module will use global attributes (if provided).
+If there is no section for a specific data type, module will use global attributes (if provided).
 If the configuration of a particular data type lacks any one of mandatory attributes, then the callback for that data type is not provided to Zabbix server